MohakTerminator49/Sales-Analysis-Dashboard/README.md

 1. Download the repository.
 2. Open `Sales_Analysis_Dashboard.pbix` using Power BI Desktop.
 3. Explore the dashboard using the interactive slicers.
-4. Review the SQL queries in the `SQL` folder.
+4. Review the SQL queries.
-5. Use the cleaned dataset from the `Dataset` folder if needed.
+5. Use the cleaned dataset if needed.

 ## 👨‍💻 Author